bklaing2/realms-of-resurgence/Resources/Furomancer.md

 ## Casting Spells Within [[The Wastes]]

 When casting spells while in the Wastes the [[The Wastes#Furomantical Radiation|Furomantical Radiation]] acts as a spellcasting focus, allowing spells to be cast without their required components.
+However, make a Radiation Roll whenever casting a spell.

 On a [[The Wastes#D20 = Radiation Die (Success due to Radiation)|Radical Success]], gain back an expended spell slot.